ZerotechDevelopment/filmora9-pro-/Readme.md

 1. Clone or download this repository to your local machine.

-2. Follow the instructions provided in the `activation_instructions.txt` file to activate Filmora 9 to the Pro version.
+2. Follow the instructions provided in the `activation_instructions.md ` file to activate Filmora 9 to the Pro version.

 ### Note